monsieurbadia/w2gl.js/README.md

 ### Solution❓

-*As a director cut you need some assistance, a you need this guy who gets your back all the time, it will do the annoying tasks for you. you know what i mean! but more seriously, **w2gl** is a javascript micro-layer based on the 3D engine libraries which will allow you to quickly to have fun quickly with the obscure universe of shaders. **w2gl** do not replace the perfect role that the 3D engine libraries allow, it just there to prepare a scene for you.*
+*As a director cut you need some assistance, in fact you need this guy who gets your back all the time, it will do the annoying tasks for you. you know what i mean! but more seriously, **w2gl** is a javascript micro-layer based on the 3D engine libraries which will allow you to quickly to have fun quickly with the obscure universe of shaders. **w2gl** do not replace the perfect role that the 3D engine libraries allow, it just there to prepare a scene for you.*

 ### w2gl.js